Fertilising fruit & citrus trees

 - Apply over the root zone of the tree around the dripline (directly beneath the outer perimeter of the canopy).
 This is where the feeding roots are found, not in close to the trunk of the tree.

-The importance of pH
+The importance of pH for citrus trees

 The pH of your soil determines the availability of some nutrients.